-- Aurally and visually analysing and responding to music - Reading and writing music - Creating music through composition and performance - Music research
+- Aurally and visually analysing and responding to music - Creating music through composition and performance - Reading and writing music - Music research

 The course covers key concepts and skills through the three core learning outcomes.
-It is envisaged that opportunity to further study music through VCE Performance or Music Style and Composition will be developed.
+It is envisaged that opportunity to further study music through VCE Performance or Music Composition will be developed.
 Students who participate in the college's instrumental program are strongly encouraged to elect music studies beyond Year 8.

-A sample of the units offered is listed below, but these are continually developed to best meet the needs of the student.
+A sample of the units offered is listed below, but these are continually developed to best meet the needs of the individual student.